Joel-K-Muraguri/heri/README.md

 3. Hilt - For Dependency Injection
 4. Coil - For Image Loading and Caching
 5. Retrofit - For Network Calls
-6. Room - For Caching Network Reques
+6. Room - For Caching Network Request
+7. Paging 3 - For loading and Paging data